vy3191/react-bubble/README.md

 Ans: A web server processes the incoming HTTP requests from the client and deliver an appropriate web pages to the client.

 - [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
-Ans:- Create -> POST, Read -> GET, Update -> PUT, PATCH, and DELETE -> Remove
+Ans:- Create -> POST, Read -> GET, Update -> PUT, PATCH, and DELETE -> Delete

 ## Project Set Up